nops-io/nops-cloud-account-registration/nops-aws-account-register/terraform-multi-acc-register-via-stacksets/README.md

-# Register Aws Accounts in OUs To n0ps Terraform Module
+# Register AWS Accounts in OUs To n0ps Terraform Module

 This Terraform module creates CloudFormation stacksets and creates resources required to register AWS accounts to nOps using provided Organization Unit IDs.